louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Fight a Traffic Ticket Without Going to Trial

 Alternatively, arriving at a plea deal with the prosecutor allows the violator to fight the ticket without going to court.
-If successful, the prosecutor will reduce or downgrade the traffic violation to attract lighter sanctions like completing a safety education course, community service, or even reading a pamphlet on safe driving.
+If successful, the prosecutor may reduce or downgrade the traffic violation to attract lighter sanctions like completing a safety education course, community service, or even reading a pamphlet on safe driving.

 How Do You Get a Traffic Ticket Reduced in Louisiana?